walfonso-uv/NLPCA-SOM/README.md

 In this study, the input data were 44-gauge stations with temporal series of 408 months (34 years), NLPCA was used to reduce the temporal dimensionality of the dataset to five non-linear components using a network with a [408-200-25-5] topology.

 ### Self-Organizing Map (SOM)
 Five non-linear coefficients were estimated to represent the dimension reduction in the period from January of 1983 to December of 2016 for each gauge station, and this was used as inputs of SOM to capture a profile of the homogeneous areas and to obtain a classification of the gauge stations.
 SOM approximates the probability density function of the input data by an unsupervised learning algorithm, with properties of neighborhood preservation and local resolution of the input space proportional to the data distribution [[4](#4), [5](#5)].
 The algorithm allows the clustering, visualization, and abstraction of complex data.
 SOM is composed of two layers: an input layer formed by a set of nodes, and an output layer composite by nodes ordered in a two-dimensional grid (<a href = '#som'>Fig. 4</a>) [[6]](#6).
 Each node in the input layer is joined to all the nodes in the output layer by synaptic links.
 Each output node has a weight vector W (connection intensity) associated with the input data, which establishes a relationship between the feature vector and the cluster of feature vectors [[7]](#7).
-In this study, the input values of SOM are the five non-linear principal components obtained in the NLPCA, and the output layer, with a total of 25 neurons (grid of 5x5 cells) to provide improved visualization.
+In this study, the input values of SOM are the five non-linear principal components obtained in the NLPCA, and the output layer, with a total of 25 nodes (grid of 5x5 cells) to provide improved visualization.
 <p align='center'><img id='som' src='figures/SOM.png' style='width:600px'></p>
 <p align='center'><caption><b> Figure 4.
 SOM two-level architecture</b> </caption></p>